 Arts Funding applications

-6 years later (at the time of writing), I've now helped write 85 applications.
-Most of these have been for ACE funding, but I’ve also worked on Creative Scotland and British Council applications.
+Most of these were for ACE funding, but I’ve also worked on Creative Scotland and British Council applications.

-I'm crossing my fingers and toes for the 15 who are awaiting R&D decisions.
 Of the previous 70 applications, 26 were successful, so that’s a bit better than 1 in 3.

 ACCESS SUPPORT

 Most of this work I do now as Access Support for people with conditions that make the application process more difficult - such as dyslexia, ADHD or autism.
-In these cases, the Arts Council pay me directly to help them.
-The Arts Council (currently) does not require an official diagnosis - you just need to describe your conditions.

-My experience as a Level 4 co-ordinator and personal tutor at the University of Brighton definitely helps with this work.
-I supported many people with conditions, including ADHD, dyslexia, autism, schizophrenia and bipolar disorder.
-I also helped a lot of Arts students who did not like writing essays… to write essays.
+My experience as a personal tutor at the University of Brighton definitely helps with this work.
+I supported many people with conditions including ADHD, dyslexia, autism, schizophrenia and bipolar disorder.

 ARTS COUNCIL ENGLAND (ACE) FUNDING TYPES